krlawrence/graph/sample-data/README-air-routes.txt

 still need to add

-If you require more detailed information about the schema of the graph  and it's overall demographic please see the comments at the top of the air-routes.graphml file.
+If you require more detailed information about the schema of the graph  and its overall demographic please see the comments at the top of the air-routes.graphml file.